pathakshiv2890/java-code-review-guidelines/README.md

      - Verify correctness and adherence to project standards
      - Be prepared to explain the implementation details and reasoning
      - Ensure you can maintain the code without AI assistance in the future

-## Quick Reference

-- For general code style: See `